The Intertwined Relationship Between Mood Disorders and Addiction

 For example, the neurotransmitter serotonin plays an important role in both mood disorders and alcoholism.
 Increased dopamine can be found in both schizophrenics and cocaine addicts.

 You don’t have to keep suffering from the effects of your mood disorders and addiction.
 We are here to help guide you to the treatments you need to both feel better and curb your substance abuse.
-Give us a call at to receive assistance as you try to manage your mental health and addiction issues.
+Give us a call at 800-598-5053 (Who Answers?) to receive assistance as you try to manage your mental health and addiction issues.